Avoid Costly Mistakes When Responding to Government Cure Notices That Can Almost Guarantee a Termination for Default

 - General statements and promises will not suffice.

 - More detail is better than too little.

-- You want to be very specific when responding to government cure notices.
+- You want to be very specific when responding to notices and government-cure letters.

 - Give expected timelines for the completion of the remaining phases of work or delivery.